The Plastic Free Seafood logo is awarded to companies that demonstrate clear responsibility and leadership in combating marine plastic pollution.

 Our engagement in the seafood industry aims to generate increased value for all stakeholders—the industry itself, society, and the environment—aligning with the principles of the sustainability pyramid and the UN sustainable development goals.

-Our innovative and leading methodology enables this vision, and same time we’re positioning ourselves as an integral part of the industry’s value chain.
+Our innovative methodology enables this vision, while we’re positioning ourselves as an integral part of the industry’s value chain.

-We strive to lower the threshold for making good and knowledge based strategic decisions in matters involving environmental impact, simplifying the path for the players to meet the expectations of markets, governments, and society.
+We strive to lower the threshold for making good, knowledge based strategic decisions in matters involving environmental impact, simplifying the path for the players to meet the expectations of markets, governments, and society.

-Through this approach, we deliver cost-effective, sustainable solutions that contribute to maintaining a clean, productive ocean—ensuring its vitality for future generations.
+Through this approach, we put all our efforts in delivering cost-effective, sustainable solutions that contribute to maintaining a clean, productive ocean— ensuring its vitality for future generations.

 Our reporting is based on official standards from the relevant legislations, but we also tailor reports based on specific requirements from the industry.
 Some of the main KPI’s are amount of plastic collected and recycled, detailed analyses of sources, meters of shoreline covered, CO2 emissions and people involved/engaged.